 Check for updates: First, check the tracking information for any updates on the status of your package.
 Customs may leave a message or update indicating why your parcel is being held up.

-Please get in touch with the sender: If you still have questions about your package's status, please contact the sender to see if they have any additional information.
+Please get in touch with the sender: If you still have questions about your package's status, please get in touch with the sender to see if they have any additional information.
 They may be able to provide more detail on why the parcel is being held up.

-Could you check customs regulations: Make sure that the contents of your package are not prohibited or restricted by the country's customs regulations.
+Could you check customs regulations?
+Could you ensure that your package's contents are not prohibited or restricted by the country's customs regulations?
 If your package contains restricted items, it may be held until the proper documentation is obtained or the items are removed.

 Pay any required fees: If your package is being held up due to customs fees or taxes, you may need to pay these fees before the package can be released.
 Contact the carrier or customs directly for information on how to pay these fees.